 (Not sure if you need this book or not?
-Check out my post Are you Disrespecting your Husband Without Realizing It? then come back and get this book!)
+Check out my post How Do I Show Respect When My Husband Is A Jerk? then come back and get this book!)

 3. His Needs, Her Needs: Building an Affair-Proof Marriage by Willard F. Jr. Harley